hasura/ndc-spec/README.md

 Connector developers can add custom query and mutation snapshot tests to the snapshot directory.
 The `test` command does not generate mutation tests by default, because it is up to the connector developer to ensure a reproducible test environment.

-For example, to run the existing suite of snapshot tests for `ndc-reference`, we can use the replay command (assuming the reference agent is running on port 8100):
+For example, to run the existing suite of snapshot tests for `ndc-reference`, we can use the replay command (assuming the reference connector is running on port 8100):

 ```sh
 cargo run --bin ndc-test -- replay --endpoint http://localhost:8100 --snapshots-dir ndc-reference/tests